frederic-perez/Cardiac-electrophysiology/glossary.md

 __aortic sinus__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Aortic_sinus) The space between the superior aspect of each cusp of the aortic valve and the dilated portion of the wall of the ascending aorta, immediately above each cusp.
 __arrhythmia__ _n_ Any variation from the normal rhythm in the heartbeat. _Syn_ dysrhythmia
 __arteriosclerosis__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Arteriosclerosis) The thickening, hardening, and loss of elasticity of the walls of arteries.
+__atherectomy__ _n_ A non-surgical procedure to open blocked coronary arteries or vein grafts by using a device on the end of a catheter to cut or shave away atherosclerotic plaque (a deposit of fat and other substances that accumulate in the lining of the artery wall).
 __atherosclerosis__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Atherosclerosis) A disease in which the inside of an artery narrows due to the build up of plaque.
 __atraumatic__ _adj_ Not producing injury or damage.
 __atrial fibrillation__ _n_ [[Mayo Clinic]](https://www.mayoclinic.org/diseases-conditions/atrial-fibrillation/symptoms-causes/syc-20350624)